Yanis77240/hive/tdp/README.md

 ## Jenkinfile

-The file `./Jenkinsfile-sample` can be used in a Jenkins / Kubernetes environment to build and execute the unit tests of the Hadoop project.
+The file `./Jenkinsfile-sample` can be used in a Jenkins / Kubernetes environment to build and execute the unit tests of the Hive project.
 See []() for details on the environment.

 ## Making a release